jpike/noah_ark/README.md

 ## Programming

-The game is being programmed using C++ and [Haaf's Game Engine 1.81](http://hge.relishgames.com) within a Visual Studio 2012 Express environment.
-[Catch](https://github.com/philsquared/Catch) is being used for unit testing.
+The game is being programmed using C++ within a Visual Studio 2012 Express environment.
+Doxygen is used to document the code.

 For projects exist within the Visual Studio solution:
 * noah_ark_game - The main game.
 Uses the library to orchestrate running an actual game.